terai-labs/terai/README.md

   </h5>
 </div>

+> [!WARNING]
+> This project is currently in development and considered unstable while we work towards an stable v1.0 release.
+Use it with caution.

 ## Introduction

 **koi18n** is a developer-first open-source localization framework for JavaScript that aims to remove the pain in the localization process.